Running watches that let you run without needing your phone for music or GPS, that’s the goal.

 2 months in and many runs finished the Gear Sport was a good choice for the price.
 Transferring songs to the phone

-The real winning watch was the iWatch 4 but just couldn’t stretch to that considering this was also a bit of a test as to whether she would like using a running watch with music, or a watch at all.
+The real winning watch was the iWatch 4 and now the iWatch 5 but just couldn’t stretch to that considering this was also a bit of a test as to whether she would like using a running watch with music, or a watch at all.

 Running watch for myself